tapyu/stewart-rtl-sdr-using-matlab/README.md

     <img height="500pt" src="https://github.com/tapyu/stewart-rtl-sdr-using-matlab/assets/22801918/f7ef7d23-cdff-4d37-9f97-188935cefd42">
 </p>

-This repository contains the [oficial] Simulink and Matlab code of the book "Software Defined Radio Using MATLAB & Simulink and the RTL-SDR", by Stewart et. at.
+This repository contains the [official] Simulink and Matlab code of the book "Software Defined Radio Using MATLAB & Simulink and the RTL-SDR", by Stewart et. at.

 ---
 ## `git-anex`